Finite spectral triples for the fuzzy torus

 These are the eigenvalues for the commutative spinor Laplacian on the flat square torus with spin structure $\sigma= (1,1) $.
 The comparison of the Dirac eigenvalues with the corresponding ones of the commutative torus \eqref{eq:classevBB} with $\sigma=(1,1)$ is shown in Figure \ref{fig:3dcomp}, where a portion of each surface is shown side-by-side.
 Notice that for small values of $k$ and $l$, the spectra of the fuzzy torus and commutative torus are practically identical.
 Physically, this means that one cannot detect the non-commutative behaviour of the fuzzy torus at low energies.

 It is also useful to represent the spectrum through a contour plot.
 This will allow an easy comparison of the geometries of different tori.
 The contour plot for the square fuzzy torus is shown in Figure \ref{fig:contoursq}.
 The plot has some remarkably symmetrical features that encode information about the geometry and the multiplicities.
 The lines on which the large multiplicity eigenvalues lie are defined by $ (l+1/2) \pm (k+1/2) = \pm^{\prime} (N/2 + 2jN) $ with $ j \in \mathbb{Z}$.
-The large multiplicities appear due to a relation similar to \eqref{eq:mult} being satisfied.

 A comparison of the multiplicities of the commutative torus and the fuzzy torus is shown in the histogram in Figure \ref{fig:hist}.
 The commutative torus multiplicities follow an approximate V shape until the artificial cut-off \eqref{eq:cutoff} is reached.
 One sees that for small eigenvalues, the fuzzy torus and commutative torus have approximately the same multiplicities but diverge from each other at higher energies.